svodnik/sfjs6/11-advanced-apis/README.md

 ## Homework (due Monday 3/20)

+Complete the Local Landscapes app we started in class.

 Using the 500px API documentation, customize the search results for the app we created today to do the following:
    - Sort photo results by rating (highest rated first)
    - Return 28 photos instead of the default 20